arcticmouse/react-complete-guide-notes/3. React Basics & Working w Components/README.md

 Each component is small and managable

 There is no hard rule, but bc we have helper constants in the expense item with date so will split out the date component

+## Concept of composition

+Custom components as wrappers

+props.children : children is always the contents between the custom tag (Card, in this example)

+All components and elements COMPOSED together to create an expense component

+## JSX

+import React in all files where you use JSX

+could use `return React.createElement()` for each element instead of JSX, but this is ugly

+## Organizing Component Files

+Organize into subfolders

+## Alternative Function Syntax

+Use arrow functions